Paleontologist on stamps and other philately related items

 Roy Chapman Andrews (1884 - 1960)

-for leading a series of expeditions through the fragmented China of the
+leading a series of expeditions through the fragmented China of the

 early 20th century into the Gobi Desert and Mongolia.
-The expeditions made
+The expeditions

 " Andrews is allegedly the real person that the movie character of Indiana Jones was patterned after.
 Andrews was an accomplished stage master.
 He created an image and lived it out impeccablythere was no chink in his armor.
 Roy Chapman Andrews: famous explorer, dinosaur hunter, exemplar of Anglo-Saxon virtues, crack shot, fighter of Mongolian brigands, the man who created the metaphor of 'Outer Mongolia' as denoting any exceedingly remote place."
 Douglas Preston of the American Museum of Natural History